marigesualdo/Instacart_Basket_Python_Project/README.md

 Simple price range groupings to help direct marketing efforts.
 The marketing and sales teams want to know which departments have the highest frequency of product orders.

-### All of those questions were answered or partialy answered using charts and crosstables in python.
+All of those questions were answered or partially answered using charts and crosstables in python.
 I used the pandas, numpy and seaborn libraries.